What to Look for in Fire Risk Assessment Software (UK, 2026)

 Choosing Fire Risk Assessment Software That Actually Works for You

-If you're a fire risk assessor shopping for software right now, you've probably noticed the same thing we have: pricing is all over the place, half the tools hide behind demo walls, and it's surprisingly hard to get a straight answer about what you're actually paying for.
+If you're a fire risk assessor shopping for software right now, you've probably noticed that pricing is all over the place, half the tools hide behind demo walls, and it's surprisingly hard to get a straight answer about what you're actually paying for.

 Rather than naming names, this guide gives you a practical checklist for evaluating any fire risk assessment tool — including ours.
 Use it to compare options on merit and find what fits your workflow.